tahmmee/cbsystest/README.md

-development branch of the systemtest framework for couchbase
+development branch of the fabulous systemtest framework for couchbase

 Requires:
 ----